-In keeping with the Mission of BPRD we are proud to introduce the Communities that Care (CTC) system.
+In keeping with the Mission of BPRD we are proud to be active partners with the

 The Communities That Care system will be modified to fit our youth needs through local community committees and support.
 We cannot make a difference without you.
-You have lived here and you understand what our community needs.
-Please consider joining our Key Leader Board, Community Board or a Committee for the Communities That Cares system.
+If you would like to help make a difference in your community, we would love to have you join us.

 5 Phases of CTC